Message from the NATO Summit: A new era in the defense industry?

-At this juncture, one of the first instances that come to mind is France's refusal to provide turbojet missile engines, Germany's veto on the engines for the storm howitzer, and the refusal to sell the required engine and transmission for the Altay tank to Turkey.
-Throughout this process, nearly all of Europe, the United States, and Canada had implemented embargoes that could significantly challenge Turkey.
+At this juncture, one of the first instances that come to mind is France's refusal to provide turbojet missile engines, Germany's veto on the engines for the storm howitzer, and the refusal to sell the required engine and transmission for the Altay tank to Türkiye.
+Throughout this process, nearly all of Europe, the United States, and Canada had implemented embargoes that could significantly challenge Türkiye.

 Anıl Şahin, a Defense Industry Researcher, is one of the closely following figures of this process.
 According to Şahin, if the promises made in Lithuania are fulfilled and embargoes are lifted, Ankara's position could be strengthened in certain areas.